bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/string.md

 # binary operator &lt;string&gt; : binary operator

-Typically used in the plural, returns the various possible binary inspectors that use the specified operators.
+Returns the various possible binary inspectors that use the specified operators.

+{% qna %}
+Q: binary operators "starts with"
+A: <string> starts with <regular expression>: boolean
+A: <string> starts with <string>: boolean
+{% endqna %}

 # bit set &lt;string&gt; : bit set